Wedding tips at

 More and more couples break from tradition now and take a turn round all the tables of guests during the meal talking to everyone.

-When we have settled all the guests at their tables and they’ve cleared the bar, we ask the Best Man to request everybody stand to receive the Bride and Groom.
+When all the guests are comfortably at their tables, we ask the Best Man to request everybody to stand to receive the newlyweds.

-The Bride and Groom will then take their places at the top table.
+The happy couple will then take their places at the top table.
 Everybody will be seated so the wedding breakfast can be served.

 During this time, background music can be played to help your guests relax.